nuztalgia/qibot/.github/PULL_REQUEST_TEMPLATE.md

 <!-- NOTE: Lines of text inside brackets like these are comments. 💬
-     They're just to help you properly fill out this template, and won't be visible after this is published (check out the "Preview" tab). -->
+     They're just to help you properly fill out this template, and won't be visible in the final result.
+(Check out the "Preview" tab!) -->

 ### Relevant Issues
 <!-- If this PR affects an issue, please note which one(s) and how so.
 You can